down arrow

 A list of popular and respected UX research blogs on user research, design, and the user experience.

 UX research is an exciting and ever-evolving field filled with clever folks doing interesting work—and you want to read about it!
-But you’re also busy, the internet is a big place, and you’re looking for a curated list of the very best user research blogs.
-We’ve got you.
+The landscape is shifting rapidly in 2026, with new tools, methodologies, and opportunities emerging constantly.
+But you're also busy, the internet is a big place, and you're looking for a curated list of the very best user research blogs.
+We've got you.

-Whether you just want to keep a pulse on what’s happening in UX, are looking for tactical advice on a specific research method, or are dipping your toes into user research for the first time, this list of UX research blogs will help point you in the right direction.
+And you're in good company—our 2025 State of User Research report found that 51% of researchers prefer to continue learning and growing as practitioners by reading blogs.
+Whether you're keeping pace with AI and emerging technologies in research, looking for tactical advice on specific methods, building your research strategy, or dipping your toes into user research for the first time, this list of UX research blogs will help point you in the right direction.

 These blogs are specifically aimed at UX researchers and people who do research.
 They’re great for getting tactical, learning about the different methods, and finding new tools and solutions to the problems you have today.

 What makes this blog great: It is our totally and completely unbiased opinion that our blog is pretty awesome.
-We regularly publish fresh, in-depth articles and podcast episodes—featuring UX researcher guests from companies such as Google, Linkedin, and Adobe—as well as blockbuster hits like our annual State of User Research report and the UX Research Tools Map.
+Don't let our modesty fool you — we regularly publish fresh, in-depth articles and podcast episodes featuring UX experts from companies such as Google, Linkedin, Airbnb and Adobe—as well as regular UXR bangers like our annual State of User Research report and the UX Research Tools Map.

 Frequently covered topics: